 9/11 was a very impactful day in this nation’s history.
 While it may not have happened on Illinois ground, Downtown Naperville commemorates that day with a Memorial of faces and multiple plaques dedicated to remembering and reflecting on the innocent lives lost.

 When one hears the stories of those who were alive during the event, many of those will be from those who were in schools.
-Ranging from elementary to university, students to teachers, all were deeply affected by this event.
+Ranging from elementary to university, student to teacher, all were deeply affected by this event.

 “I taught Driver’s Ed out at Canoe High School, and we were in the car when it got hit, the first plane, and the first plane hit,” Drendel said, “and I probably shouldn’t have done it, but I stopped and went to my house with the kids in the car, and we went inside and watched it.
 So it was pretty scary.”